 Founded in 2019, Fusion Markets offers no-dealing-desk order execution, low-cost trading, and tight spreads.
 The broker enables portfolio diversification as it provides access to more than 250 markets, including over 90 forex pairs, commodities, US stocks, cryptocurrencies, and equity indices.
 There are no minimum deposit requirements when opening a live account.

 Australian retail clients can access leverage of up to 1:30.
 Higher leverage of up to 1:500 is available through Fusion Markets’ Vanuatu and Seychelles-regulated entities.
 This maximum applies to forex and precious metals, while CFDs on indices and cryptocurrencies are restricted to leverage of 1:100 and 1:10.
-Negative balance protection is available only to clients registered under the ASIC-regulated entity.

 Gleneagle Asset Management Limited (ABN 29 103 162 278) trading as Fusion Markets, is the issuer of the Fusion Markets Products described in this communication.
 Trading in Fusion Markets Products involves the potential for profit as well as the risk of loss which may vastly exceed the amount of your initial deposit and is not suitable for all investors.
 You should read all of these Financial Product Service Terms, the Product Disclosure Statement (PDS) and the Financial Services Guide (available on our website) carefully, consider your own financial situation, needs and objectives for investing in these Fusion Markets Products and obtain independent financial advice.- 2.
 FP Markets

-Forex spreads are competitive, starting from 1.0 pip for Standard commission-free accounts and 0.0 pips for Raw accounts with a $6 round-turn commission.
 FP Markets offers leverage of up to 1:500 through its FSCA and FSA-regulated entities on major currency pairs.
-The ASIC and CySEC-regulated divisions offer maximum forex leverage of 1:30.
+The ASIC and CySEC-regulated divisions offer maximum forex leverage of 1:30 for retail customers.
 Australian and European professional clients, however, can access leverage of up to 1:500 on currency pairs, silver, and gold, and up to 1:200 on indices.

 CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
-72.92% of retail investor accounts lose money when trading CFDs with this provider.
+73.33% of retail investor accounts lose money when trading CFDs with this provider.
 You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money.
 BlackBull Markets is an award-winning ECN brokerage that services customers from over 180 countries.
 The New Zealand-based company has established a strong reputation as a reliable and regulated broker and operates with licenses from the FMA and FSA (Seychelles).
-BlackBull Markets provides access to more than 26,000 financial instruments, including over 50 currency pairs, with fast order execution and competitive pricing.
+BlackBull Markets provides access to more than 26,000 financial instruments, including over 50 currency pairs, with fast order execution under 75 milliseconds and competitive pricing.

 Trading foreign exchange on margin carries a high level of risk and may not be suitable for all investors.
 The high degree of leverage can work against you as well as for you.
 Before deciding to trade foreign exchange, you should carefully consider your investment objectives, level of experience, and risk appetite.
 The possibility exists that you could sustain a loss of some or all of your initial investment and, therefore, you should not invest money you cannot afford to lose.
 You should make yourself aware of all the risks associated with foreign exchange trading and seek advice from an independent financial advisor if you have any questions or concerns as to how a loss would affect your lifestyle.- 4.
 XTB